sep-analytics/analytics-portfolio/nyc-collision-risk-analysis/README.md

 is not a matter of chance.
 It is **patterned, predictable, and preventable.**

-Across **238,421 collisions**, the evidence consistently points to the same culprits — **dangerous driving behaviours, high-risk time windows, seasonal surges, and vulnerable road users bearing a disproportionate cost.** Each dimension of this analysis converges on a single truth: targeted, well-timed intervention saves lives.
+Across **238,421 collisions**, the evidence consistently points to the same culprits -- **dangerous driving behaviours, high-risk time windows, seasonal surges, and vulnerable road users bearing a disproportionate cost.** Each dimension of this analysis converges on a single truth: targeted, well-timed intervention saves lives.

 The NYPD and city authorities are not without direction.
-The data provides a clear roadmap — **enforce harder in April through June, prioritise Fridays between 4PM and 8PM, protect pedestrians, close the data gap on unspecified collisions, and build safety campaigns around seasonal rhythms.**
+The data provides a clear roadmap -- **enforce harder in April through June, prioritise Fridays between 4PM and 8PM, protect pedestrians, close the data gap on unspecified collisions, and build safety campaigns around seasonal rhythms.**

-What this project demonstrates above all is the power of data analytics in transforming raw collision records into **actionable intelligence** — turning numbers into narratives, and narratives into decisions that can shape safer streets for every New Yorker.
+What this project demonstrates above all is the power of data analytics in transforming raw collision records into **actionable intelligence** -- turning numbers into narratives, and narratives into decisions that can shape safer streets for every New Yorker.

 > *"The streets of New York City don't have to be this dangerous.
-> The data shows us where to look — now it's time to act."*
+> The data shows us where to look,now it's time to act."*